superluminar-io/cdk-dotnet-example/README.md

-# Lambda .NET Example
+# CDK .NET Example

 This is a simple example project bootstrapping a CDK project with C#.
-The goal is to create and deploy a lambda function.

 ## Prerequisites
 * [NodeJS / NPM](https://nodejs.org/en/)